-- 1. Press CAT.
-The last selected category displays. - 2.
-Turn the knob to select a category. - 3.
-Press ◀ or ▶ to go to a category's station.
-SEEKING CATEGORY displays. - To go to another station within that category, press the CAT button to display the category, then press or to go to another station.
+- 1. Press the CAT button.
+The last selected category displays. - Turn the □ / I knob to select a category. - Press I or I to go to a category's station.
+SEEKING CATEGORY displays. - To go to another station within that category, press the CAT button to display the category, then press I or ► to go to another station.